 London, May 7 (IANS) British liquor giant Diageo has appointed Indian-origin Ivan Menezes as its next chief executive officer.

-The Britain-based, world’s biggest spirits group and maker of brands like Smirnoff vodka, Johnnie Walker scotch and Guinness beer, said in a statement Tuesday that Menezes would take over as CEO with effect from July 1 this year.
+The maker of Smirnoff vodka and Johnnie Walker Scotch, in a statement Tuesday said Menezes would take over as CEO with effect from July 1 this year.

 Outgoing CEO Paul Walsh will step down from the company’s board in the annual general meeting in September and will retire from the company June 30, 2014.